WebexCC-SA/LAB-2857/docs/03-instantconnectapi.md

     ![Send API Request with httpie](images/httpie-send.png)

-The response is easy to read, let's see how to create the meeting links
+    The response should be easy to read, let's see how to create the meeting links

 ## Construct the Meeting URLs